 To achieve timely and appropriate assessment and management of upper extremity function the organization requires:

 - Initial standardized arm and hand function assessment performed by clinicians experienced in the field of stroke.

-- Timely access to specialized, interprofessional stroke rehabilitation services where therapies of appropriate type and intensity are provided.
+- Timely access to specialized, interdisciplinary stroke rehabilitation services where therapies of appropriate type and intensity are provided.